evanx/component-validator/README.md

 ### Optional implicit class properties

-Experimentally, to reduce boilerplate in our components, we could preprocess the ES6 class to automatically insert `this` referencing in the source for all `state` properties:
+Experimentally, to reduce boilerplate in our components, we could preprocess the ES6 class to automatically insert `this` referencing for all of its `state` properties:
 ```javascript
 ['config', 'logger', 'metrics', 'context'].concat(
    Object.keys(state));